-4. Memory, Cognitive Function & Protection To The Brain: Rosemary contains important compounds that give it the ability to buffer the effects of free radicals on the brain.
-Providing Rosemary with the ability to provide protection from brain ageing, preventing dementia and alzheimers, brain damage as a result of it and can improve recovery in patients who suffer from neuro-cognitive disorders.
+4. Memory, Cognitive Function & Protection for your Brain: Rosemary contains important compounds that give it the ability to buffer the effects of free radicals on the brain.
+Providing Rosemary with the ability to provide protection from brain ageing, preventing dementia and Alzheimer’s, brain damage as a result of it and can improve recovery in patients who suffer from neuro-cognitive disorders.
 Other important components in Rosemary may even protect the brain from tissue inflammation and damage and reduce clotting of blood in the brain, reducing likelihood of stroke.

 - Rosemary has the ability to stimulate the brain improving memory, enhancing cognitive power.
 When used in conjunction with aromatherapy for example in a room diffuser, the fragrance of Rosemary passes directly to the brain via the epithelium in the nose and increases attentive span, concentration and retentive memory.
 As it works its way to improving the functions of the brain, Rosemary may also help improve mood and alleviate depression, anxiety allowing for improved feelings of focus and accomplishment.

-6. Prevention of Cancer: Rosemary has the ability to fight cancer by inhibiting the growth of cancerous cells and regenerating damaged cells.
-Rosemary may also help in slowing down the spread of human leukemia and breast carcinoma cells and is used as an anti-tumor agent.
+5 Prevention of Cancer: Rosemary has the ability to fight cancer by inhibiting the growth of cancerous cells and regenerating damaged cells.
+Rosemary may also help in slowing down the spread of human leukaemia and breast carcinoma cells and is used as an anti-tumour agent.
 In ovarian cancer, Rosemary may inhibit cell growth and eliminate existing cancerous cells and may be useful for preventing other kinds of cancer affecting different parts of the body including those of the bladder.

-9. Provides Relief From Pain: Rosemary can act as a pain relieving agent as such, it may be effectively used to fight painful menstruation (dysmenorrhea) and stomach cramps.
+8. Provides Relief from Pain: Rosemary can act as a pain-relieving agent as such, it may be effectively used to fight painful menstruation (dysmenorrhea) and stomach cramps.
 Rosemary is also frequently used in aromatherapy for relaxing the nervous system since it induces calmness while relieving pain caused by arthritis.
 The oil derived from Rosemary may also be used to massage pained areas and even in vapor baths to provide relief from pain.
 The ability of Rosemary to relieve pain and modulate nervous system activity can also make it useful in treating intractable nerve pain.